mebarkiaya/Real-Time-Facial-Emotion-Recognition/README.md

 # Real Time Facial Emotion Recognition

 # Description
-This project implements a real-time facial emotion recognition system.
-It uses deep learning techniques to classify emotions such as happiness, sadness, anger, and neutrality.
+This project implements a real-time facial emotion recognition system. \n It uses deep learning techniques to classify emotions such as happiness, sadness, anger, and neutrality.
 The system is built with the FER-2013 dataset and frameworks like TensorFlow, Keras, and OpenCV.